wp-plugins/powerpress/readme.txt

 * Even though PowerPress 6.0 requires WordPress 3.6+, code has been added to prevent error messages in the event plugin updated on older version of WordPress.
 * Fixed bug where malicious code could be injected into the edit existing category podcasting page.
 Thanks [Netsparker](https://www.netsparker.com) for reporting the issue.
 * Fixed bug with Podcasting SEO settings where Episode Titles could not be disabled.
-* Fixed bug for Godaddy customers using PHP 5.4 getting a blank screen for the PowerPress Settings page due to a bug in the stristr() function.
+* Fixed bug where Godaddy customers using PHP 5.4 were getting a blank screen for the PowerPress Settings page due to a bug in the stristr() function.
 Godaddy is aware of the problem and working on a fix.
 In the mean time we've replaced calls to stristr() with preg_match().
 * Podcast Republic now uses the podcast feed URL for subscriptions (rather than the iTunes URL).
-*

 = 6.0 =